ravron/ravron.com/content/posts/querying-the-unicode-database.md

 yet, though — we'll need it again soon.

-The original UCD page indicated that the latest version of the UCD itself could be found [here](https://www.unicode.org/Public/UCD/latest/), and so it can.
-A couple subdirectories in is [`UnicodeData.txt`](https://www.unicode.org/Public/UCD/latest/ucd/UnicodeData.txt), 1.7 MB of semicolon-separated data rows. `UnicodeData.txt` provides a lot of information, but we're just interested in the Name field.
+The original UCD page indicated that the latest version of the UCD itself could be found [here](https://www.unicode.org/Public/UCD/latest/).
+A couple subdirectories down is [`UnicodeData.txt`](https://www.unicode.org/Public/UCD/latest/ucd/UnicodeData.txt), 1.7 MB of semicolon-separated data rows. `UnicodeData.txt` provides a lot of information, but we're just interested in the Name field.
 Unfortunately, it's clear from the first 48 lines that there's something odd going on with the Name.
-Some rows appear to have the name in a much later value:
+Some rows appear to have the name in a field near the end:

 ```text
 0007;<control>;Cc;0;BN;;;;;N;BELL;;;;